Pakkins' Land: Publication history

 In 2000 Pakkins' Land Volume One: Paul's Adventure, Revised Edition ISBN 0-9700241-1-8 was published as a trade paperback by the Shipman's own self-publishing imprint, Pakkins Presents.
 The graphic novel features a revised look at the first six-issue series, including additional new art and writing.

 In 2001 the trade paperbacks Pakkins' Land Volume Two: Quest For Kings ISBN 0-9700241-2-6 and Pakkins' Land Volume Three: Forgotten Dreams ISBN 0-9700241-3-4 were published by Pakkins Presents.

 In April 2003 the trade paperback Pakkins' Land Volume Four: Tavitah ISBN 0-9700241-4-2 was published by Pakkins Presents.

-In May 2005, Pakkins' Land was realized for the first time in complete full-color as the independent comic book company, Alias Enterprises 1, began publishing a newly revised edition of the series as a monthly title.
+In May 2005, Pakkins' Land was realized for the first time in complete full-color as the independent comic book company, Alias Enterprises began publishing a newly revised edition of the series as a monthly title.

-In 2011, Pakkins' Land The Complete Series: Volume 1 (of 5) Presented in the original black-and-white, includes a foreword by comic veteran Jim Krueger, an all-new original painted cover and special features inside.
-Volume One was released by the publishing company, Lamp Post Inc.

-In 2012, Pakkins' Land The Complete Series: Volume 2 (of 5) Presented in the original black-and-white, includes a foreword by comic creator Gary Shipman, an all-new original painted cover and special features inside.
-Volume Two was released by the publishing company, Lamp Post Inc.

-In 2013, Pakkins' Land The Complete Series: Volume 3 (of 5) Presented in the original black-and-white, includes a foreword by writer James Pruett, an all-new original painted cover and special features inside.
-Volume Three was released by the publishing company, Lamp Post Inc.
+From 2011 to 2013, Pakkins' Land The Complete Series: Volume 1, 2, and 3 (of 5) presented in the original black-and-white, included a foreword by comic writers Jim Krueger, Gary Shipman, and James Pruett, respectively, an all-new original painted cover and special features inside.
+Volume One, Two and Three were released by the publishing company, Lamp Post Inc.

-In July 2018, Pakkins Land creator Gary Shipman, in a live stream on his YouTube channel, announced he was working on new material to continue the series.
-By December 2018, Shipman had announced during his live streams that he was working on an Omnibus edition of the series which would feature over 400 pages of art, and began drawing new story art for it during those streams.
+In July 2018, Pakkins Land creator Gary Shipman announced that he was working on new material to continue the series and by December, Shipman revealed that he was working on an omnibus edition of the series which would feature over 400 pages of art, and began drawing new story art for it.